AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 The **Java LinkedList** uses a `DoublyLinkedList` which provides a linear data structure that resembles a list but has different functionalities.

-Each element in it "knows" about the previous one, if it is such, and the next one, again, if there is such.
+Each element in it "knows" about the previous one, if there is such, and the next one, again, if there is such.

 This is possible because the **doubly linked list** has **nodes** and each node has **two reference fields** pointing to other nodes and **a value field**, which contains some kind of data.